 The UN Global Compact is a strategic policy initiative for businesses that are committed to aligning their operations and strategies with universally accepted principles in the area of human rights, labor, environment, and anti-corruption.
 I believe that it is this framework that best articulates the collaborative nature and social enterprise elements of microfinance as the Global Compact is the expression of a global wish for companies to assume global responsibility.
 This paper examines (1) in the history of microfinance generally and India as well as a brief history of SKS; (2) the two main types of microfinance organizations in India, MFIs and SHGs and the competition between SHGs and MFIs and its effect on the MFI Bill; (3) an evaluation of the MFI Bill; (4) an evaluation of the UN Global Compact Protect Respect Remedy Framework as a possible methodology that would improve the Indian microfinance industry.

 Microfinance institutions, Self Help Groups (Finance), Andhra Pradesh, India, Protect, Respect and Remedy Framework, United Nations Global Contract

 Feasley, Ashley, "SKS Microfinance and For-Profit MFIs, Unscrupulous Predators or Political Prey?
 Examining the Microfinance Credit Crunch in Andhra Pradesh and Assessing the Applicability of the UN Global Compact "Protect Respect Remedy" Framework" (2011).
 Cornell Law School Inter-University Graduate Student Conference Papers.
-Paper 49.
+49.